tcr/smee/README.md

 ## Installation

-    npm install smee

-## Requirements

 Install [localtunnel](https://github.com/progrium/localtunnel):

     pip install localtunnel

+Then:

+    npm install smee

+## License & Credits

+Smee is MIT licensed.

-And possible [donate to localtunnel](http://j.mp/donate-localtunnel) for being such an awesome project.
+And if you're feeling good today, [donate to localtunnel](http://j.mp/donate-localtunnel) for being such an awesome project.

-## License

-MIT